- Cardiorespiratory

 To use your senses in identifying unknown substances.

-You Eat?- These activities will show students what organs aid in
+Eat?- These activities will show students what organs aid in digestion

-how it circulates in and out of the heart- At the end of this mini
+it circulates in and out of the heart- At the end of this mini teach

-teach students should be able to explain what blood is and explain the
+students should be able to explain what blood is and explain the circular

 - What's Covering You?